Board of elections members sworn in for new term

-WATAUGA — Members of the Watauga County Board of Elections were officially sworn in on July 20 by Watauga County Board of Commissioners Chairmen John Welch.
+WATAUGA — Members of the Watauga County Board of Elections were officially sworn in on July 20 by Watauga County Board of Commissioners Chairman John Welch.

 Five members — Michael Behrent (D), Eric Eller (R), James Hill (R), Matt Walpol (D) and Marv Williamsen (D) — were sworn in.
 Outgoing members Nancy Owen (R) and former chair Jane Ann Hodges (D) were also honored for their years of service.